phildionne/associates/README.md

 ## An alternative to the current nested forms solution

-I'm not a fan of Rails current solution for handling multi-model forms using `#accepts_nested_attributes_for`.
+I'm not a fan of Rails' current solution for handling multi-model forms using `#accepts_nested_attributes_for`.
 I feel like it breaks the Single Responsibility Principle by handling the logic on one of the models.
-Add just a bit of custom behavior and it usually leads to spaghetti logic in the Controller and the tests.
+Add just a bit of custom behavior and it usually leads to spaghetti logic in the controller and the tests.
 Using Associates to refactor nested forms logic into a multi-model object is a great fit.

 # TODO
 - [ ] Add a "#{model}_attributes" method to return an array of attributes included by the form object